GabrielRochon/Loqio/Readme.md

 This full-stack web application serves as an educational project exploring modern software technologies, from backend microservices and databases to cloud deployment and DevOps practices.

+## Setup

+Before running the microservices locally, ensure your current IP address is allow-listed in the Azure Portal for the PostgreSQL database to avoid connection timeouts:

+1. Go to the Azure Portal and navigate to the `psql-languages-prod` PostgreSQL server resource.
+2. Select **Networking** from the left-hand menu.
+3. Under **Firewall rules**, click **Add current client IP address** to allow-list your IP.

 ## Running the Microservices

 To run all microservices simultaneously during development: